typescript-eslint/typescript-eslint/docs/linting/TROUBLESHOOTING.md

 We recommend not using this rule, and instead using a tool like [`prettier`](https://www.npmjs.com/package/prettier) to enforce a standardized formatting.

-## I am running into errors when parsing Typescript in my .vue files
+## I am running into errors when parsing TypeScript in my .vue files

 If you are running into issues parsing .vue files, it might be because parsers like [vue-eslint-parser](https://www.npmjs.com/package/vue-eslint-parser) are required to parse `.vue` files.
 In this case you can move `@typescript-eslint/parser` inside `parserOptions` and use `vue-eslint-parser` as the top level parser.